evanrutledge1/evanrutledge1/README.md

 - 👋 Hi, I’m Evan
 - 👀 I’m interested in the Interent and Tech
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning how to manage a social media site
-- 💞️ I’m looking to collaborate on GR8BRIK (my site) right now
+- 💞️ I’m looking to collaborate on Supermium right now, although I haven't yet
-- 📫 How to reach me: X is @susstevedev
+- 📫 How to reach me: X is @sussteve226
-- 😄 Pronouns: he/him
+- 😄 Pronouns: Male
 - ⚡ Fun fact: idk

 <!---